Pulp capping: Mineral trioxide aggregate

-Mineral trioxide aggregate (MTA) is a recent development of the 1990s initially as a root canal sealer but has seen increased interest in its use as a direct pulp capping material.
+Mineral trioxide aggregate (MTA) is a recent development of the 1990s initially as a root canal sealer but has seen increased interest in its use as a direct pulp-capping material.
 The material comprises a blend of tricalcium silicate, dicalcium silicate and tricalcium aluminate; bismuth oxide is added to give the cement radiopaque properties to aid radiological investigation.
-MTA has been shown to produce CaOH as a hydration product and maintains an extended duration of high pH in lab conditions.
-Similar to CaOH, this alkalinity potentially provides beneficial irritancy and stimulates dentine repair and regeneration.
+MTA has been shown to produce Ca(OH)2 as a hydration product and maintains an extended duration of high pH in lab conditions.
+Similar to Ca(OH)2, this alkalinity potentially provides beneficial irritancy and stimulates dentin repair and regeneration.
 MTA has also demonstrated reliable and favourable healing outcomes on human teeth when used as a pulp cap on teeth diagnosed as nothing more severe than reversible pulpitis.
 There is also less coronal microleakage of MTA in one experiment comparing it to amalgam thus suggesting some tooth adhesion properties.
 MTA also comes in white and grey preparations which may aid visual identification clinically.

 Disadvantages have also been described for MTA.
 Grey MTA preparations can potentially cause tooth discolouration.
-MTA also takes a long time (up to 2 hours 45 minutes) to set completely thus preventing immediate restoration placement without mechanical disruption of the underlying MTA.
+MTA also takes a long time (up to 2 hours 45 minutes) to set completely, thus preventing immediate restoration placement without mechanical disruption of the underlying MTA.
 It has been suggested that a pulp capped with MTA should be temporised to allow for the complete setting of MTA, and the patient to present at a second visit for placement of the permanent restoration.
-MTA also has for difficult handling properties and is a very expensive material, thus is less cost effective as compared to CaOH.
+MTA also has for difficult handling properties and is a very expensive material, thus is less cost effective as compared to Ca(OH)2.

-Although MTA shows great promise which is possibly attributed to its adhesive properties and ability to act as a source of CaOH release, the available literature and experimental studies of MTA is limited due to its recency.
-Studies that compare pulp capping abilities of MTA to CaOH in human teeth yielded generally equal and similarly successful healing outcomes at a histological level from both materials.
+Although MTA shows great promise, which is possibly attributed to its adhesive properties and ability to act as a source of Ca(OH)2 release, the available literature and experimental studies of MTA are limited due to its recency.
+Studies that compare pulp capping abilities of MTA to Ca(OH)2 in human teeth yielded generally equal and similarly successful healing outcomes at a histological level from both materials.

 Success rates

 There have been several studies conducted on the success rates of direct and indirect pulp capping using a range of different materials.
-One study of indirect pulp capping recorded success rates of 98.3% and 95% using bioactive tricalcium silicate [Ca3SiO5]-based dentin substitute and light-activated calcium hydroxide [CA(OH)2]-based liner respectively.
+One study of indirect pulp capping recorded success rates of 98.3% and 95% using bioactive tricalcium silicate [Ca3SiO5]-based dentin substitute and light-activated calcium hydroxide [Ca(OH)2]-based liner respectively.
 These results show no significant difference, nor do the results from an indirect pulp capping experiment comparing calcium silicate cement (Biodentine) and glass ionomer cement, which had clinical success rates of 83.3%.
-A further study testing medical Portland cement, Mineral Trioxide Aggregate (MTA) and calcium hydroxide in indirect pulp treatment found varying success rates of 73%-93%.
+A further study testing medical Portland cement, mineral trioxide aggregate (MTA) and calcium hydroxide in indirect pulp treatment found varying success rates of 73–93%.
 This study concluded that indirect pulp capping had a success rate of 90.3% regardless of which material was used but stated that it is preferable to use non-resorbing materials where possible.